tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

 Consider that you need ZTS when the pthreads (POSIX threads) extension is used, or when the webserver (Apache2 mpm-worker or IIS) uses PHP as a module.
-When FastCGI / FPM is used, or Apache2 mpm-worker, you don't need ZTS because forking (new processes) is used over threads.
+When FastCGI / FPM is used, or Apache2 mpm-prefork, you don't need ZTS because forking (new processes) is used over threads.

 NTS is the preferred way of running PHP.
 NTS also makes it a little bit easier